zczlsde/0016team1.github.io/index2.md

-## Main aim of this project
+## Main Aim of This Project
+### Topic
 A data analysis engine with 3 years of data media posts on assistive tech terms.

-To build a website system that supports “accessible non-top-down data source for the general public”, which allows users to upload/search/comment on a set of user defined AT articles.
-Those articles will be automatically categorised and displayed by specific algorithms.
+### Target
+To bulid a multi-fuctional data engine that could support users accessing, uploading and visualising the information they need about assistive technologies.

-## Current plan
+## Basic Plan
+We will provide a comprehensive platform to encourage users to share their stories to support the researches of assistive technologies

-Data source: Django API
+Framework: Django

-Website: NodeJs/HTML

-Main programming langauge: python
+Main programming langauge: Python

+Web: HTML

+Database: SQLite

-Data we have: A collection of AT EventTribute events and AT web pages
+Dataset: A collection of AT EventTribute events and AT web pages

-Categorization : undecided

-Auto-categorize algorithm: unknown